-This cute little coffee store has some seats inside and a few outside on the covered terrace and is located on a quiet street in Omotesando area.
-They serve good coffee and you can choose from a couple of scones and cakes.
+Shozo Coffee Store has some seats inside and a few outside on the covered terrace and is located on a quiet street in Omotesando area.
+At this cute little coffee store they serve good coffee and you can choose from a couple of scones and cakes.
 I tried the white chocolate cranberry scone and it was very tasty.
 I do not like huge coffee bars with dozens of seats, so this one was right up my alley!

 Nothing but love for this fantastic coffee bar!
 Onibus Coffee has got four branches in Tokyo and we've visited the one in Nakameguro area.
 They roast their own beans and you can choose form six types of coffee beans.
 It is literally situated 2 meters from the train track, but the sound of the rambling trains doesn't bother at all.
 By the way, Onibus borrows its name from Portugal’s public bus system, and draws inspiration from the idea of connecting people to each other and to build a community.